valeriaDD/PAD_lab1/README.md

 ```commandline
     docker compose up --build
 ```
+Now the endpoint can be teste using `localhost:2050`
 ### Assess Application Suitability

 In a scooter rental service, application load can vary significantly based on factors like location,